Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 - And more

-As you learned from the last section, Amtrak’s Acela has assigned seats.
+As you learned from the last section, Amtrak’s Acela has assigned seats, and you can make your reservation for free online or in the app.

-As a reminder, if you want a seat in the Quiet Car, you need to make that change; the sooner, the better because they are first come, first serve.
+As a reminder, if you want a seat in the Quiet Car, you need to make that change as soon as possible; the sooner, the better, because seats are first come, first served.

 Where Can You Make Seat Changes?